dss-web/jobbnorge-block/README.md

 3. Activate the plugin through the 'Plugins' screen in WordPress
 4. Use the Gutenberg editor to add the block to a page or post.

-## Changelog

-### 1.0.0

--   Initial release

 ## Copyright and license

-WordPress Jobbnorge Block is copyright 2021 Per Soderlind
+WordPress Jobbnorge Block is copyright 2023 Per Søderlind

 WordPress Jobbnorge Block is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.